nammenam/neuromorphics/paper/thesis.typ

 Unlike a standard camera, which takes a snapshot of the entire world frame-by-frame (creating a massive stream of redundant data), the Silicon Retina mimicked the human eye.
 It used analog circuits to compute spatial and temporal derivatives directly on the chip.
 It did not output "frames"; it output asynchronous "events" only when the light intensity changed at a specific pixel.

 If the retina stared at a static wall, it transmitted zero data and consumed almost zero energy.
 This mimicked the efficiency of biology and solved the redundancy problem inherent in digital sampling.
-It demonstrated that by "listening to the silicon"—by letting the physics of the device perform the computation—machines could process sensory information with a fraction of the power of a digital computer. ]
+It demonstrated that by "listening to the silicon"---by letting the physics of the device perform the computation---machines could process sensory information with a fraction of the power of a digital computer. ]

 === The Three Pillars of Neuromorphic Engineering